argyili/argyili.github.io/_pages/about.md

 - Doctoral student, Department of Bioinformatic Engineering, Graduate School of Information Science and Technology, Osaka University
 - Affiliated at Bio-Inspired Networking Lab. [\[link\]](http://www-waka.ist.osaka-u.ac.jp/index.php/en)

-He has participated in Humanware Innovation Program [\[link\]](https://www.humanware.osaka-u.ac.jp/en/) and Info & AI Fellowship at Osaka University.

-He has received his master degree in the same research laboratory in 2023 and was awarded the Award of the Graduate School of Information Science and Technology of Osaka University.
+He has received his master degree in the same research laboratory and was awarded the Award of the Graduate School of Information Science and Technology of Osaka University in 2023.
 Additionaly, he was the recipient of the Rotary Yoneyama Memorial Foundation Scholarship in 2022-2023.

+He has participated in Humanware Innovation Program [\[link\]](https://www.humanware.osaka-u.ac.jp/en/) at Osaka University.

 ## Research